 The test is not a real historical simulation.
 It rather simulates trades as if they were entered today, but with a historical price curve.
 For a real historical simulation, the spread, pip costs, rollovers and other asset and account parameters had to be changed during the simulation according to their historical values.
 This can be done by script when the data is available, but it is normally not recommended for strategy testing because it would add artifacts to the results.

 The test runs through one or many sample cycles, either with the full historical price data set, or with out-of-sample subsets.
 It generates a number of equity curves that are then used for a Monte Carlo Analysis of the strategy.
 The optional Walk Forward Analysis applies different parameter sets for staying always out-of-sample.
 Several switches (see Mode) affect test and data selection.
 During the test, the progress bar indicates the current position within the test period.
 The lengths of its green and red area display the current gross win and gross loss of the strategy.
 The result window below shows some information about the current profit situation, in the following form:

 3: +8192 +256 214/299

 |214||Number of winning trades so far.|

 |/299||Number of losing trades so far.|

 After the test, a performance report and - if the LOGFILE flag was set - a log file is generated in the Log folder.
-The result window displays the annual return (if any) in percent of the required capital, and the annual gain/loss in pips.
-Note that due to different pip costs of the assets, a portfolio strategy can end with a negative pip value even when the annual return is positive, or vice versa.
+If [Result] is clicked or the PLOTNOW flag was set, the trades and equity chart is displayed in the chart viewer. are displayed.
+The message window displays the annual return (if any) in percent of the required capital, and the average profit/loss per trade in pips.
+Due to different pip costs of the assets, a portfolio strategy can have a negative average pip return even when the annual return is positive, or vice versa.